mortadaNotGenius/Sparta-Client/README.md

 1 - do I need this robot?
 (A)

 A - For some people, yes.
-For others, no. The entire reason this bot exists is to complete tedious tasks.
+For others, no. The entire reason this bot exists is to complete tedious tasks,Designed for lengthy tasks that require a strong memory.

 2 - Can this bot Work 24/7?
 (B)